 “We want to give our guests a unique experience, based on our culture and long history.”

 For five generations, we at Sakrisøy have harvested and prepared high-quality seafood from the seas around Lofoten.
 The vast supply of produce is unique, and the road from life to finished product is short.
 In modern production facilities, we use traditional methods when we smoke salmon, whale and halibut, among other things.
 Every autumn we make seasonal stockfish (lutefisk) based on our own traditions and recipes.

 from generation to tradition Stockfish

-Every winter, Sakrisøy is covered from top to toe in Lofoten cod, which in the course of the spring becomes prime stockfish.
+Every winter, Sakrisøy is covered with Lofoten cod, which over the course of spring turns into prime stockfish.
 Stockfish is a world class delicacy and an important part of Norway’s cultural heritage.
 The climate in Northern Norway is perfect for creating stockfish – with temperatures of around 0°C and just the right balance of wind, sun and rain.
 A subtle change in weather conditions can affect the product, which is why only stockfish from Norway tastes like it should – mild and with a firm texture that holds even after soaking.

 Stockfish from Lofoten has even been awarded Protected Geographical Classification in the EU.